dabrahams/standard/README.md

     3. `assign` parameters are dead and mutable.
 They must be alive at the end of every terminating execution path.

-7. The output type of a subscript declaration is the type declared as the yielded type of the containing subscript declaration.

-8. A `let` subscript implementation or an `inout` subscript implementation must have a yield statement on every terminating execution path.
-A `let` subscript implementation must yield objects whose types are subtype of the implementation's output type.
-An `inout` subscript implementation must yield objects whose types are the implementation's output type.
+6. A `let` subscript implementation or an `inout` subscript implementation must have exactly one a yield statement on every terminating execution path.
+Given a subscript declaration with an output type `T`, a `let` subscript implementation must yield an immutable projection of an object whose type is subtype of `T`, unless the output signature of the subscript declaration is prefixed by `var`.
+In that case it must yield an mutable projection of an object of type `T`.
+An `inout` subscript implementation must yield a mutable projection of an object of type `T`.

-9. A `sink` subscript implementation must have a return statement on every terminating execution path.
-It must return escapable objects whose types are subtype of the implementation's output type
+7. A `sink` subscript implementation must have a return statement on every terminating execution path.
+It must return an escapable object whose type is subtype of the output type of the containing subscript declaration.

 ## 3.6.
 Parameter declarations